StefanBossbaly/yocto-raspberry-distro/README.md

 ## Setup

-To get started, simply `source` the `poky/oe-init-build-env` script in the Docker container with the desired build directory, like so:
+To get started, simply `source` the `init-build` script in the Docker container with the desired target directory, like so:

 ```
-source ./poky/oe-init-build-env build-pi4-64
+source init-build raspberrypi0-wifi
 ```

 Once that script is run, you bash shell should now have everything it needs to start Bitbaking.